Skip to content

 #Fix 1: Force Restart Your iPhone

 Force restart is a hard reboot at the hardware level.
-It bypasses the frozen software layer entirely, so it works even when the screen is completely unresponsive.
-No data is erased.
+It bypasses the frozen software layer, so it works even when the screen is completely unresponsive.
+Nothing is erased.

 iPhone 8, iPhone X, and newer (including iPhone 15 and 16 series):